This article explains how to access and validate the AI-generated analysis for each document in the Document Analyzer.

 Extracted data

-The reviewer is required to approve or reject each piece of extracted data in a document before submitting the document for review.
+The reviewer is required to approve or reject each piece of extracted data before submitting the document for review.

 To validate extracted data: